David Hensley Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks fourth in the league with a collective 10.3 strikeouts per nine innings.
+- The Rangers pitching staff is sixth in the league with a collective 9.9 strikeouts per nine innings.

-- The Rangers have a 3.95 team ERA that ranks 10th across all MLB pitching staffs.
+- The Rangers have a 4.06 team ERA that ranks 10th among all MLB pitching staffs.

-- Rangers pitchers combine to surrender the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Rangers pitchers combine to give up the fifth-fewest home runs in baseball (12 total, 0.9 per game).

-- In his most recent time out on Saturday, the left-hander tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- In his last appearance on Tuesday, the lefty threw five innings against the Kansas City Royals, giving up no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.